bogdanpolak/dataset-generator/README.md

 end;
 ```

-Event `Button1Click` will generate following code in the Memo1 control:
+Event `Button1Click` will generate the following code in the Memo1 control:

 ```text
 ds := TFDMemTable.Create(AOwner);